 b.
 The Stormwater Development Plan Review group agrees with the quoted exemption.
 NCSU will enforce stormwater regulations under its own NPDES permit.

-WETLANDS / RIPARIAN
+WETLANDS / RIPARIAN BUFFERS:

-BUFFERS: No wetland areas or Neuse River riparian buffers are required on this site.
+No wetland areas or Neuse River riparian buffers are required on this site.

-STREET NAMES: New street names are required for this development.
+STREET NAMES: No new street names are required for this development.
 All internal streets are private.